 11265 CONTRACTUAL SERVICES

 Contractual services may be utilized to perform work for the design, development, installation, or enhancement of a mechanized claims processing and information retrieval system.
 An unsolicited proposal submitted by a reputable third party firm is not sufficient for obtaining FFP under §1903(a)(3) of the Act.
-Procurement of services must be open and competitive, unless one of the provisions found in §11.d(1)-(4) of Appendix G to 45 CFR Part 74 is applicable to the procurement.
+Procurement of services must be open and competitive, unless one of the provisions found in §11.d(1)-(4) of Appendix G to 45 CFR Part 74 and/or the December 4, 1995 State Medicaid director letter is applicable to the procurement.
 Normally, a Request for Proposal (RFP) is prepared containing a specific scope of work and related requirements for solicitation of bids from responsible competing systems firms.
 (See §11266 and §2080.)

 Work performed under contract to design, develop, install, or enhance an MMIS which meets all the provisions of §11205 is funded at the 90 percent FFP level; if not, the work is then funded at the 50 percent level.
 Subsequent operational costs of a certified approved MMIS are funded at the 75 percent FFP level.